Exact, non-singular black holes from a phantom DBI Field as primordial dark matter: Black Hole Thermodynamics

 The evaporation rate (Power, $P$) is set by the Stefan-Boltzmann law, $P \propto A_{h} T_{H}^4$.
 The area of the horizon $A_h$ is given by the area of the minimal sphere at $r_h$, which is $A_h = 4\pi \rho(r_h)^2 = 4\pi (r_h^2+a^2)$.

 where $A_{S} = 16\pi G^2 M^2$ is the Schwarzschild area.
 The evaporation rate is then:

 where $P_S \propto A_S T_S^4$ is the Schwarzschild rate.
 The evaporation rate is slightly slower than that of a Schwarzschild black hole, implying a slightly longer lifetime.
-As discussed in the main text, this perturbative-regime calculation gives way to the non-perturbative result that $T_H \to 0$ and evaporation ceases entirely as $M \to M_{\text{relic}}$.
+As discussed in the main text, this perturbative-regime calculation gives way to the non-perturbative result that $T_H \to 0$ and evaporation ceases entirely as $M \to M_{\text{relic}}$. {} We can obtain $M_{\text{relic}}$ from \eqref{Temp:FinalExp}.
+Setting the expression in \eqref{Temp:FinalExp} equal to $0$, we obtain: